 Included amongst the works read as a young woman by Princess Alix of Hesse, later Tsarina Alexandra Feodorovna (1872-1918), were – according to letters that she wrote to her eldest sister, Victoria, Princess Louis of Battenberg – Guizot’s Reformation de la Litterature, the Life of Cromwell and Raumer’s nine-volume set, Geschichte der Hohenstaufen (Baroness Sophie Buxhoeveden, the Life and Tragedy of Alexandra Feodorovna, 14).
 I want however, to explore the possible significance of poetry for the future Tsarina.

 Princess Alix of Hesse gave a book, The Iron Pirate, to her fiancé, the Tsarevich Nicholas, in the year of their engagement – 1894 – and he read Pierre Loti’s Matelot (1893) to her when they spent time together at the house rented by Princess Louis at Walton-on-Thames, before they went on to Windsor.
 When Princess Alix arrived in England on 22 April 1894 – just over two weeks after their engagement at Coburg – she took with her both her own personal Bible and a prayer book to Windsor (Andrei Maylunas & Sergei Mironenko, A Lifelong Passion, 59).
-In May 1894, prior to his joining Alix in England as a guest of Queen Victoria, the Tsarevich Nicholas received a letter from Alix’s elder sister, Grand Duchess Elisabeth Feodorovna, adding that she sent him ‘some religious books’ he might give to Alix (Ibid, 69).
+In May 1894, prior to his joining Alix in England as a guest of Queen Victoria, the Tsarevich Nicholas received a letter from Alix’s elder sister, Grand Duchess Elisabeth Feodorovna: ‘I send you some religious books you might bring her…’ (cit., Ibid, 69).

 During this month, Princess Alix was in Harrogate, undergoing a cure for sciatica and had taken her Russian language manuals with her to Yorkshire.
 She would be received into the Orthodox Church as it happened, the day after the death of Tsar Alexander III, at Livadia, the Russian imperial resort in the Crimea.
 Princess Alix wrote in the diary of the Tsarevich, shortly before the Tsar’s death: ‘I have been able to pray with you in church for your darling father.
 What a comfort!
 You near me, all seems easier.
 I know you will always help me’ (cit., Buxhoeveden, 39).
 All these then were the kind of books Alix was reading in 1894.